 Typing help at the casapy prompt with no arguments will bring up the native Python help facility, and give you the help> prompt for further information; hitting <RETURN> at the help prompt returns you to the CASA prompt.
-You can also get the short help for a CASA method by typing 'help tool.method' or 'help task'.

 '''

 CASA <2>: help

------> help()
+----> help()

+'''

 Welcome to Python 2.5!
 This is the online help utility.

-'''